Application Process | Key Dates & Deadlines | Tuition & Scholarships | English Requirements | Program Details | Living in Eugene

 Are there any evening classes, or are classes held during the day?

-Most classes are offered during the day but there are some evening classes as well.
+Most classes are offered during the day, but we offer some evening classes as well.

 Does completion of the LLM degree qualify students to take a bar exam in any state?